Michael Zohary: Biography

 In 1931, Alexander Eig founded the National Botanic Garden of Israel on Mount Scopus, together with Michael Zohary and Naomi Feinbrun-Dothan.

 In 1952 he was appointed professor of botany at the Hebrew University of Jerusalem.

-As well as his interest in the plant geography and vegetation of Israel and Jordan, from 1950–1965 Zohary's research paid special attention to Turkey and Iran.
+As well as his interest in the plant geography and vegetation of Israel and Jordan, from 1950 to 1965 Zohary's research paid special attention to Turkey and Iran.
 He published The Plant Life of Israel in 1962 and a major article on the vegetation of Iran in the Israel Journal of Botany in 1964.
 His work on the Flora Palaestina resulted in the publication of the first two volumes, Pteridophyta (1966), and Dialypetalae (1972), meanwhile his major two-volume work, Geobotanical Foundations of the Middle East, appeared in 1973.
 Zohary's best known work, however, is A New Analytical Flora of Israel (1976, in Hebrew).

 Zohary officially retired in 1967, but as Professor Emeritus continued his research, his final book being Plants of the Bible (1982).
 He died on 15 April 1983 in Jerusalem.

 The plants Anthemis zoharyana Eig (1938), Bellevalia zoharyi Feinbrun (1939), and Stachys zoharyana Eig (1948), are all named after him.